-Two words of wisdom from our Founder: "Be skeptical"
+Commentary and Words of wisdom from our Founder: "Be skeptical"

-This quick story may help explain:
+Here's a quick, true story that may help explain:

 It's 1980-something; I’m standing in a cruise ship Casino among a crowd of passengers who appear hypnotized by a large number-wheel, spinning on the Casino wall.
 The wheel contains the numbers 1 through 100, and the objective is to correctly pick which number would be at the top of the wheel once it stops.
 An attendant in a tuxedo spins the wheel - a few gamblers place their bets – but the majority of the crowd just stands there, gazing at the wheel, each holding a little yellow pencil and a white note card that says "Number Tracker" across the top in bright red letters.